 BIH Lecture Series | Frontiers in Translational Medicine – Scientific and Structural Challenges

-Due to the current situation regarding the BIH Lecture will be held Online via GoToMeeting.
+Due to the current situation regarding the pandemic, the BIH Lecture will be held online via GoToMeeting.
 To participate in the BIH Lecture, please register in advance.
 The registration will be open until maximal participant capacity is reached.

 Login via GoToMeeting

 Please note that the login link and access code are not sent out immediately after your registration!
 You will receive both the evening before the event.
 You have the following possibilities to participate:

 - You can download the GoToMeeting App beforehand (please do so before the lecture starts!)

 - You can link in via the Browser (preferably Chrome)

 - You can dial in by telephone (you will receive the dial-in number after your registration)

 For security reasons, please login to GoToMeeting with your full name and institution (preferably in abbreviated form).
 In order to save online capacity and to keep the transmission stable, we kindly ask you to turn off your camera and microphone immediately after joining the session and during the lecture.